logue/vue-codemirror6/README.md

   lang: LanguageSupport = markdown();

   /**
    * Internationalization Config.
-In this example, the display language is Japanese.
+   * In this example, the display language to Japanese.
    *
    * @see {@link https://codemirror.net/6/examples/translate/ | Example: Internationalization}
    */